 Best Speakers For Large Room Buying Guide

-Bookshelf speakers are the most common type of speaker used in home theater and stereo systems.
-Smaller and easier to place than floor-standing speakers, they’re a powerful addition to any room.
-Though ideally, one would use them in conjunction with taller bookshelf-style loudspeakers or up on dedicated stands, they can be placed directly on top of bookshelves although it’s best if you mount them so as to prevent damage from potential tip-overs.
-Room placement is also important when using bookshelf speakers, as they can generate good sound only when placed correctly.
+Ideally, one would use them with taller bookshelf-style loudspeakers or up on dedicated stands.
+They can be placed directly on top of bookshelves.
+However, it’s best if you mount them to prevent damage from potential tip-overs.
+Room placement is also essential when using bookshelf speakers, as they can generate good sound only when placed correctly.

 Dolby Atmos uses a new object-based surround sound technology platform to craft a multi-dimensional audio experience.
-If you want to take advantage of Dolby Atmos in your home theater system, you’ll need at least two ceiling or upward-facing speakers for the height channels.
-Upward-firing speakers can be placed directly above your front and rear speakers, or they can be mounted onto the wall if you have room!
+If you want to take advantage of Dolby Atmos in your home theatre system, you’ll need at least two ceiling or upward-facing speakers for the height channels.
+Upward-firing speakers can be placed directly above your front and rear speakers or on the wall if you have room!

-Additionally, there are also speakers that come with a built-in Dolby Atmos channel made to bounce the sound off the ceiling in your listening space.
-While this is different than DTS:X which doesn’t require these upward-firing or ceiling speaker setups, Dolby Atmos still impressed us as it didn’t require any extra equipment either.
+Some speakers have a built-in Dolby Atmos channel to bounce the sound off the ceiling in your listening space.
+While this differs from DTS:X, which doesn’t require these upward-firing or ceiling speaker setups, Dolby Atmos still impressed us as it didn’t need any extra equipment.

-For those who press play and pause every time the urge overcomes them to buy a new speaker, there are so many options out there now.
-For those who want to skip the hassle or complications of buying a speaker system separately, they can do so simply by going for a home theater inbox.
-Home theater systems come complete with several speakers, a video source like a DVD player or Blu-ray player, and all of the other parts required to hook up your audio and visual set up in one handy package – no stress attached!
-Many people find themselves getting rid of their bulky stereos that take up so much space when they purchase systems like this because it is one way of enjoying home entertainment without having to worry about any cumbersome hassles relating to purchasing equipment way.
+Home theatre systems come complete with several speakers, a video source like a DVD player or Blu-ray player, and all the other parts required to hook up your audio and visual setup in one handy package – no stress attached!
+Many people find themselves getting rid of their bulky stereos that take up so much space when they purchase systems like this because it is one way of enjoying home entertainment without worrying about any hassle related to purchasing equipment.

 If you plan on purchasing speakers and keeping them in your room as an investment for future entertainment use, we suggest considering the following:

-It’s important that you consider the potential dangers posed to your tweeters, especially if you have small children or a very curious cat for that matter.
-Metal domes, in particular, tend to attract small fingers and paws and pose a hazard for your tweeters by denting easily.
-Couple this fact with *metal “bullet-proof” discs which are in fact just as vulnerable to dents and dings as metal domes – ultimately not protecting them at all! – metal tweets can often become problematic.
+You must consider the potential dangers posed to your tweeters, especially if you have small children or a curious cat, for that matter.
+Metal domes, in particular, attract tiny fingers and paws and pose a hazard for your tweeters by denting easily.
+Couple this fact with *metal “bullet-proof” discs, which are just as vulnerable to dents and dings as metal domes – ultimately not protecting them! – metal tweets can often become problematic.

 Gratefully, some of the speakers these days come fitted with tweeter grilles so that you can have protection without having to take them off every time you admire their design.

-There are so many audio speakers available these days that it can be hard to settle on which ones to buy.
-Finding ones that are high quality that is also affordable is even harder!
+There are so many audio speakers available these days that it can be hard to decide which ones to buy.
+Finding ones that are high quality that is also affordable is even more challenging!
 To help you with this dilemma, we’ve compiled a list of the top 10 best speakers for large rooms.
-Hopefully, this list will help you narrow down your search and find the perfect speakers for your needs.
+Hopefully, this list will help you narrow your search and find the perfect speakers.